About the Federal Air Rules for Reservations (FARR)

 The Federal Air Rules for Indian Reservations are a set of air quality regulations that apply to Indian reservations in Idaho, Oregon and Washington.
 The FARR became effective on June 7, 2005.

-The FARR applies to all residents (both tribal members and non-tribal members) and businesses located within the federally-recognized exterior boundaries of the 39 reservations in Idaho, Oregon and Washington listed below.
+The FARR applies to all residents (both tribal members and non-tribal members) and businesses located within the federally-recognized exterior boundaries of the 39 reservations in Idaho, Oregon and Washington listed in the table below.
 The ownership status of land on the reservation does not affect how the rules apply.
+See also facilities currently registered under the FARR.

 |Burns Paiute Tribe of the Burns Paiute Indian Colony of Oregon||Oregon|